7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/week04_predicting_words/README.md

 b\) For every input the cost we get using _w_ in the linear network with squared error is the same cost we would get using $$w^*$$ in the new network with the possibly different cost function.

+#### Question 1 Work

+If we have a squared error cost function with _n_ linear units,

+1. No - for every input, the net cost we get using _w_ in the linear network with squared error _can't_ be equivalent to the net cost of the cross-entropy cost function with _n_-way softmax.
+For any softmax group, the output profile cannot be equivalent to a linear output profile.
+2. No - linear units with squared error cost function can't produce the same output profile as logistic units with the cross-entropy cost function
+3. No - linear units with squared error cost function can't produce same output profile as logistic units with squared error cost function.
+4. Yes - None of the above.

 ### Question 2

 \[single choice\] A 2-way softmax unit \(a softmax unit with 2 elements\) with the cross entropy cost function is equivalent to: